jvilk/site/about/index.md

 modified: 2014-08-08T19:44:38.564948-04:00
 ---

-I am a fourth year PhD student at UMass Amherst.
+I am a fourth year PhD student at the University of Massachusetts Amherst.
 I work in the [PLASMA](http://www.cs.umass.edu/~plasma/) lab with [Emery Berger](http://emeryberger.com/).
 Feel free to [contact me](../contact/) if you want to get in touch!

 * Table of Contents
 {:toc}